RobbieHember/fcgadgets/README.md

 3)	Vegetation Resource Inventory layer
 Genetic worth and selection age were commonly provided for a large list of unique combinations of species and genetic worth than can be applied in BatchTIPSY.exe.
 Final estimates of genetic worth for up to five planted species were calculated by weighting each entry in the planting layer by the number of trees planted.

-### Age Response Functions of Net Biomass Growth
+### utilities_inventory.py.ExtractUniqueGrowthCurves
-Building growth curves for each grid cell was typically unnecessary when there was redundancy in species composition and other stand attributes.
+Building growth curves for each grid cell is typically unnecessary when there is redundancy in species composition and other stand attributes.
 For example, although the FCI completed projects could include 33,000 grid cells, there may have only be 5,000 unique stand types.
 Unique stand types were identified and parameters for each stand type were exported to GrowthCurvesTIPSY_Parameters.xlsx.
 Then fcgadgets.cbrunner.cbrun_utilities.py.BuildTIPSYInputs was used to build the data input file readable by BatchTIPSY.exe.
 Then BatchTIPSY.exe was run.
-The inventory summaries were saved to pickle file.
-The DMEHs were then saved to pickle file.
+The inventory summaries are saved to pickle file.
+The DMECs were then saved to pickle file.
 At this point, FIZ was used to specify the disturbance return intervals of coastal and interior projects during spin up.
 Growth curves were then imported from the BatchTIPSY.exe output file and converted to the format required for fcgadgets.cbrunner, and then finally saved to pickle file.
 Finally, the script executed the function, fcgadgets.cbrunner.cbrun.py.RunProject, to simulate the results.

 ## TAZ
 Forest sector GHG balance simulations depend on realistic variation of natural disturbances over space and time.
 While inventory records provide much of the information needed